phetsims/query-string-machine/README.md

 # query-string-machine
 Query String parser that supports type coercion, defaults, error checking, etc. based on a schema.
-Small and dependency-free.
+Runs in browser or node.
+Small and only depends on `window.assert` and `_.isEqual`.

 For example:
 ```js